 P3s are the hottest ticket there is when it comes to U.S. infrastructure funding.
 No other system offers the people of any country new and well-built infrastructure without those shiny new roads and bridges costing a dime.
 P3 is a great way to fund infrastructure that costs the public nothing and doesn’t create debt either.
+It’s clearly the answer to the United States infrastructure problems.

 It seems like such a win-win situation, one wonders why the United States isn’t grabbing this lifeline with both hands.
 According to Bob Poole, the Founder of the Reason Foundation, a free market think tank, the United States is far behind the rest of the world in the use of P3 funding.